alex-jenkel/CumberlanV2/README.rst

 Features Thus Far
 -----------------
-- Creating sentences, either in writing or through voice chat, from dictionaries.
+- Creating sentences, either in writing or through voice chat, from dictionaries. **(Not implemented as of yet).**
-- Creating the ability to roast anyone on comand.
+- Creating the ability to roast anyone on comand. **(Not implemented as of yet).**
+- Anytime that Donald J. Trump posts a tweet, it is sent to the server chat. **(Not implemented as of yet).**